|Download Auction Packet Documents:|

 How do I procure donations?

-The auction packet contains an idea letter for families as well as a procurement letter to give to potential donors, and everything else you will need to secure donations (including our tax ID number so the donor can deduct the donation).
-Auction packets will be distributed via Kidmail soon.
+The auction packet, which went home via Kidmail, contains an idea letter for families as well as a procurement letter to give to potential donors, and everything else you will need to secure donations (including our tax ID number so the donor can deduct the donation).
+You can also download the idea letter and procurement letter now!

-Auction donation forms will also be included in the auction packet.
+Auction donation forms were also included in the auction packet.
 These are half-page, carbon-copy sheets.
 These forms should be filled out by the parent requesting the donation, or by the donor.
 The donor should keep the pink copy and the white and yellow copies should be turned in with the donation.
+You can also download the donor form in form-fillable PDF.

-We will provide copies of the procurement letter and auction donation form for download here, and you will also be able to pick up hard copies at the school main office.
+You can also pick up hard copies of all the above forms at the school main office.
 Feel free to print, make copies and send out or deliver as many as you like.

 When do donations need to be turned in?

-All donations need to be turned in early March (date TBD).
+All donations need to be turned in by February 16.
 Please bring all donations and forms into the office.

 What if I can’t think of anything to procure?